quantum-journal/quantum-journal/README.md

 * force users to specify a paper size to prevent unexpected behavior
 * option processing is now done exclusively by means of xkeyval
-* improved compatibility with frequently used latey document classes
+* improved compatibility with frequently used LaTeX document classes
-* improved/added options for using this documentclass for manuscripts not intended for submission to Quantum
+* improved/added options for using this document class for manuscripts not intended for submission to Quantum
+* documents not intended for submission to Quantum can now be compiled with compilers different from PdfLaTeX (e.g. LuaLaTeX)
 * use https in links when possible
-* prevent usage of the `\today` makro in `\date` to avoid changing dates in documents when they are re-compiled on the arXiv
+* prevent usage of the `\today` macro in `\date` to avoid changing dates in documents when they are re-compiled on the arXiv
 * enforce that users put `\pdfoutput=1` (as recommended by the arXiv) to prevent problems with multi-line hyper links
 * improved error messages
-* fxed a bug that lead to the title not beeing centered with the titlepage option
+* fixed a bug that lead to the title not being centered with the `titlepage` option
+* fixed various bugs in option processing
+* the document class is now documented in `quantumarticle.pdf`
+* introduced the plotting notebook `quantum-plots.ipynb` as a beta feature
+* introduced the LyX template `quantum-lyx-template.lyx` as a beta feature

 ## Contributors